FuelLabs/fuel-indexer/docs/src/getting-started/dependencies.md

 ## The `Fuel` toolchain

-Please visit the Fuel's [installation guide](https://docs.fuel.network/guides/installation) to install The Fuel toolchain binaries and pre requisites.
+Please visit the Fuel [installation guide](https://docs.fuel.network/guides/installation) to install the Fuel toolchain,  which includes binaries for the Fuel indexer.

 ## PostgreSQL